 World Health Organization

-The WHO also has a dedicated section.
-Here, you’ll find user-friendly, easy-to-digest tools, including a video explaining what we know about the virus, an FAQ of the most common questions, and a mythbusters page, as well as deeper dives into global research, WHO’s travel advice, situation reports, and the latest news.
+In the WHO’s dedicated section you’ll find user-friendly, easy-to-digest tools, including a video explaining what we know about the virus, an FAQ of the most common questions, and a mythbusters page, as well as deeper dives into global research, WHO’s travel advice, situation reports, and the latest news.

 The New York Times

 In addition to staying on top of the daily virus news with these live updates, the Times has created an interactive map that tracks the confirmed cases of COVID-19.
-It’s updated often and it serves as a good snapshot of what’s happening each day and as context for the news.
+It’s updated often and serves as a good snapshot of what’s happening each day and as context for the news.
 You can also sign up for the Times’ daily coronavirus newsletter.

 U.S. State Department